Wildacres Residency Program

 Our residency application process is closed for the 2022 calendar year.

-Applications will re-open in early April 2023 for residencies in the 2024 season.
-Thank you to all those candidates who have applied for residencies this season.
-We will be in touch in early February with the results from the review committee and will hope to see you on the mountain in 2023!
+Applications will re-open in early April 2023 for residencies to be completed in our 2024 season.
+Thank you to all those candidates who have applied for residencies this season!

 Wildacres has hosted many artists-in-residence over the years, with the majority using their time at the retreat to work on projects that were eventually published, shown, or performed.
 Wildacres residents have created compositions, plays, works of art, books, and much more.